Bowron Canoe Trips

 Eighth Day

 We enter the Bowron Marsh, teeming with birds and wildlife, where you are likely to see moose, beaver, muskrat, and marten.
 Wolves can be heard and salmon spawn in the river.
 Finally, we are on Bowron Lake, formerly known as Bear Lake.
 It was named for John Bowron, one of Barkerville’s residents in the 1860’s.
 He held positions such as postmaster, fire warden, government agent, and gold commissioner.
-Our trip ends on the morning of the eighth day, enjoying a hot breakfast once we arrive back at Bear River Mercantile!
+Our trip ends on the morning of the eighth day, enjoying a hot breakfast once we arrive back at Beckers Lodge!

 Shelter, Equipment, Food